nikolas-rauscher/hydra_test/README.md

 The style guide is available [here](https://pytorch-lightning.readthedocs.io/en/latest/starter/style_guide.html).<br>

 1. Be explicit in your init.
-Try to define all the relevant defaults so that the user doesn’t have to guess.
+Try to define all the relevant defaults so that the user doesn't have to guess.
 Provide type hints.
 This way your module is reusable across projects!

    ```python
    class LitModel(LightningModule):